 Research Your Options

 Many retailers get rates from major shipping contractors like UPS and USPS and assume the large carriers are their only options.
 A wide range of regional and international carriers are available for air and ground transport.
-Businesses often benefit from using different carriers for domestic and international deliveries.
+Businesses often benefit from using different e-commerce shipping companies for domestic and international deliveries.
 Save time and find out all your options by using each carrier’s online shipping calculators.

 Negotiate with Suppliers

 Negotiating freight contracts takes time, but it pays off when you know you got the best possible rates.
 These factors affect your freight contract.

 - What you’re shipping – Freight that is easily damaged, involves hazardous materials or has to be refrigerated costs more to ship.